 To find out more about prenuptial agreements, please contact our family law team on 01903 229 999 or by email at firstname.lastname@example.org for more information.

-Bennett Griffin are award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.

 Please note this article does not constitute legal advice.